moechofe/lowresrmx/asset.dev/manual.md

         print "too high"
         goto retry
     end if

 ---

-Syntax:

-    IF condition THEN instruction
+    if condition then instruction

-This form only allow one instruction, but it's also shorter.
+This form only allow one `instruction`, but it's also shorter.

 Real example of the same game with less lines: